autoplot/documentation/javadoc/org/autoplot/inline/MakeAggMap.md

-# org.autoplot.inline.MakeAggMapGiven a vap+inline URI, can its getDataSet calls be converted so that
+# org.autoplot.inline.MakeAggMap

- the vap+inline URI becomes an aggregation?
+Given a vap+inline URI, can its getDataSet calls be converted so that the vap+inline URI becomes an aggregation?

-MakeAggMap( )
+# MakeAggMap( )

 ***